casten/uPythonHelper/README.md

 uPython Serial Communication Utility

 ## Disclaimer ##
-This allows you to make changes to your uPython device.
-If you delete your files, you'll probably need to reflash your device.
+This allows you to make changes to your uPython device's filesystem.
+If you delete important files, you'll probably need to reflash your device.

 ## Prerequisites ##
 * MicroPython - https://micropython.org/